Exclusive: Ex-Panther Rae Carruth offers new details in pregnant girlfriend’s murder, attorney says

 After the defense rested its case in the trial, Rudolf told reporters outside the courtroom in explaining why Carruth didn’t testify: “Rae wasn’t there, so he can’t say what happened. ...
 Rae doesn’t have a whole lot to add.”

-Rudolf told the Observer recently, however, that Carruth had never really given him a full accounting of his actions on the night of the shooting until their July visit.
-The lawyer said that given Carruth’s impending release that he was “curious” as to what happened that night and so he “pressed” Carruth for more detail, which Carruth authorized Rudolf to share.
+Rudolf told the Observer recently, however, that Carruth had never really given the attorney a full accounting of his actions on the night of the shooting until their recent visit.
+The lawyer said that given Carruth’s impending release that he was “curious” as to what happened that night and so he “pressed” Carruth for more detail, which Carruth gave and then authorized Rudolf to share.

-Rudolf said he completely believes Carruth’s story now and that he also understood why Carruth had not given him this explanation before or during the trial.
+Rudolf said he completely believes Carruth’s story now and that he also understood why Carruth had not given him these details before or during the trial.

 Rudolf said Carruth still subscribes, however, to what the defense presented as its primary theory during the murder trial — that Watkins was angry at Carruth because the NFL player had backed out of an agreement to finance a drug deal, and that Watkins had shot Adams on his own accord in a fit of rage.